 More thermal variation in everyday life will improve cardiovascular and metabolic health, save energy, and help us adapt to climate change.

-BUT We will still need to protect ourselves (and particularly vulnerable individuals) from the hazardous effects of thermal extremes and other health issues.
+BUT We will still need to protect ourselves (and particularly vulnerable individuals) from the hazardous effects of thermal extremes and other health issues, especially those related to moisture management.